Do You Qualify For Veteran Benefits?

 Home Loan Guarantee

-Military veterans are entitled to a home loan guarantee of up to $359,650, when they purchase a home.
+Military veterans are entitled to a home loan guarantee (within dollar limits) when they purchase a home.
 While this is commonly referred to as a "VA Home Loan," the money is not actually loaned by the government.
 Instead, the government acts as a sort of co-signer on the loan, and guarantees the lending institution that they will cover the loan if the veteran defaults.
 This can result in a substantial reduction in interest rates, and a lower down payment requirement.

 For more information, see the VA's Home Loan Guarantee Web site.